windsor718/poseTrack/README.md

 - express
 - body-parser

+GPU environment

 Use conda/pip and npm to install these libraries.
 ## Notes
-Data association between cameras are done by estimating personal location on each image.
+Data association between cameras can also be done by estimating personal location on each image.
-This estimation was based on look-up table (image coordinates - real coordinates), created by 3D CG model in Autodesk 3dsmax.
+This estimation was based on calibrated look-up table (image coordinates - real coordinates), created by 3D CG model in Autodesk 3dsmax.
-For general purposes, replace data association between cameras to metric-based algorithm.
+See BMCT/3dsmax for further description.
+Using both ImageNet-based models and camera calibration may lead higher accuracy.

 ## Usage
 See README in each directory for further information on the components.